 Soho is part of the West End Ward in the borough of Westminster, has an area of 1/4 of a square mile, has some 3,000 residents of which 30% are social housing tenants.
 We understand from the Soho Housing Association that some 200 families live here.
 It also has shops, offices, restaurants, theatre, bars and cinemas which all co-exist cheek by jowl with often commercial activity on the ground and basement floors with residents in flats above.
 The residential density per square kilometre varies between average and above average when compared to the rest of Westminster.
 Over £235M was raised in business rates from this small area in 2022.

-Broadly, evening activity up until 11pm (theatres, cinemas, restaurants and pubs) has been manageable but activity after 11pm, especially when outside, high volume and alcohol led, has caused considerable harm to residential amenity.
+Broadly, evening activity up until 11pm (theatres, cinemas, restaurants and pubs) has been manageable but activity after 11pm, especially when outdoors, high volume and alcohol led, has caused considerable harm to residential amenity.
+People need 7 to 10 hours sleep at night and that becomes increasingly impossible if noise from people dispersing from licensed premises occurs after 11pm night after night.
+11pm is the key watershed between the evening and the night.